gregwight/cvc/README.md

 ```
 In this case the `Exit Code` will be the highest code recorded from all the separate validations.

-Multiple targets can also be read from a newline separated text file when used in `-b/--batch` mode:
+Multiple targets can also be read from a newline separated text file in `-b/--batch` mode:

 Given the file `targets.txt`:
 ```
 example.com